shoyo44/ml-project/README.md

 # 📦 Machine Learning App
 ```
-⬆️ (Replace above with your app's name)
+⬆️ predicts information about penguins
 ```

 Description of the app ...